Neil Gross

 Neil Louis Gross (born June 1, 1971) is the Charles A. Dana Professor of Sociology and chair of the department of sociology at Colby College.
-He is also a visiting scholar of New York University’s Institute for Public Knowledge.
+He is also a visiting scholar at New York University's Institute for Public Knowledge.
 He has written several books on sociological and political topics, and also blogs for The Chronicle of Higher Education.
 Gross edited the American Sociological Association's journal Sociological Theory from 2009 to 2015.
-He previously taught at the University of Southern California, Harvard University, Princeton University, and at the University of British Columbia.
+He previously taught at the University of Southern California, Harvard University, Princeton University, and the University of British Columbia.

 Early life and education

 Gross grew up near Berkeley, California, raised by his stay-at-home mother and his father, a legal editor.
 Both of his parents were avid readers.

 Gross earned a B.A. in Legal Studies from the University of California, Berkeley in 1992, and a Ph.D. from the University of Wisconsin-Madison in 2002.
-Before going to graduate school, Gross was a patrolman in the Berkeley Police Department in Berkeley, California.
+Before going to graduate school, Gross was a patrolman in the Berkeley Police Department.

 Career

 From 2004 to 2008, Gross was an assistant professor of sociology at Harvard University, after which he joined the faculty of the University of British Columbia.
-He was the editor-in-chief of Sociological Theory for six years (2009-2015).
+He was the editor-in-chief of Sociological Theory for six years (2009–2015).
 In 2015, he left the University of British Columbia to become Charles A. Dana professor and chair of sociology at Colby College.

 Biography of Richard Rorty

-Gross garnered considerable attention for his 2008 book Richard Rorty: The Making of an American Philosopher, which focused on philosopher Richard Rorty, and has been described by philosopher Barry Allen as using Rorty's life to "build a theory of the sociology of ideas."
-Reviewing the book, sociologist Neil Mclaughlin commended Gross for his "careful archival research, innovative theoretical synthesis and substantive contributions."
+Gross garnered considerable attention for his 2008 book Richard Rorty: The Making of an American Philosopher, which was described by philosopher Barry Allen as using Rorty's life to "build a theory of the sociology of ideas."
+In his review, sociologist Neil Mclaughlin commended Gross for his "careful archival research, innovative theoretical synthesis and substantive contributions."